pstaender/neo4jmapper/README.md

 ## Naming conventions

-The query method names are heavily inspired by mongodb and mongoose - so if you have worked with,  most of them should sound familiar:
+The query method names are heavily inspired by mongodb and mongoose - so most of them should sound familiar in case you have worked with them:

   * find, findOne, findById, findByUniqueKeyValue
   * where, whereNode, whereRelationship, whereStartNode, whereEndNode, whereRelationship, andWhere, andWhereNode, …